 In the past decade, autumn bedding plants have come into their own.
-While there is not the same large selection available as with summer bedding, you can still create a great decorative seasonal display.
-You can choose from the ever popular autumn flowering pansies, violas and cyclamen.
+While there is not quite as large a selection available as with summer bedding, you can still create a great decorative seasonal display.
+Choose from pretty flowers like autumn flowering pansies, violas or cyclamen, and think about adding dwarf conifers or heathers to keep the colour going throughout the winter too.

 While pansies are the most popular autumn bedding, it is its smaller cousin, the viola that takes centre stage.
 They really do come in all colours of the rainbow.
 Ranging from deep velvet purples, mauves and dreamy blues, to more translucent lilacs, pink, sorbet yellows, to soft creams and whites.
 You can use them to create winter window boxes and patio pots or for brightening borders close to the house.
 And what sturdy fellows they are!
 You might believe a snowfall would crush them.
 Yet as soon as the snow melts, they miraculously lift their dainty faces and spring back to life.